nginx/unit-docs/source/installation.rst

 Embedded Language Modules
 *************************

-To build and install Unit modules for Java, PHP, Perl, Python, or Ruby after configuration, run :command:`make <module>` and :command:`make
+To build and install the modules for Java, PHP, Perl, Python, or Ruby after configuration, run :command:`make <module>` and :command:`make
 <module>-install`, for example: